-Unload (or lift) the tag axle by pushing the lever forward.
-Pulling the lever back will load (or lower) the tag axle.
+Lift the tag axle by pushing the lever forward.
+Pulling the lever back will lower the tag axle.
 Refer to "Other Features" chapter for additional information.

 12-VOLT DC POWER OUTLET (9)

 This socket can be used to power small 12 volt DC appliances such as a cellular phone or a vacuum cleaner.
 The maximum power consumption allowed for appliances plugged in this socket is 130 watts.
 Make sure appliances are equipped with suitable plugs that will not damage the socket.